sgmurphy/wordpress-plugins/wp-ultimate-csv-importer/Readme.txt

 1. To export posts, go to the Export tab and select **Posts**.
 Provide a file name and select one file type.
 Click Export and download the file to your local device.
 This exported file can serve as a sample for creating a new file or for importing the data to another WordPress site using CSV Importer.

 2. To import posts, go to the **import/update** section and upload your prepared CSV or XML file.

-You can also import images along with your Posts.

 = How to import a Word document into WordPress =